 Please Take Note: We can only accept individual writer applications.
 We can not accept applications that were written as a team or with a co-writer UNLESS that writing team will always be a writing team, and if the team has other projects to show the Development Program once accepted into the program itself.
 Thank you for understanding.
 Please see the FAQ section below for further details.

 HOW IT WORKS

-You will receive your evaluation and notes within five and seven weeks of submitting your materials.
+You will receive your evaluation and notes within five and seven weeks of applying and submitting your materials.
 If the script rating is high, you will be considered for the ISA Development Program.
 If you are accepted, the project will be submitted to ISA vetted industry contacts (agents, managers, production companies, producers, etc).
 The ISA works with companies like Lionsgate, The Weinstein Co, the BBC, Eclectic Pictures, Freckle Films and more.

 The ISA Development Program is designed to be a fast track for ISA members so that the ISA can act as a representative of you and your material WITHOUT the ISA attaching itself to your material.
 In other words, we help writers find representation and receive options, and all the ISA is looking for in return are more success stories!
 We submit your material to industry professionals, pitch you and your writing, and attempt to jump-start your career.